Vadskye/Rise/docs/magic_item_design.md

 This suggests that a Supreme Surestrike weapon could exist as a level 20 item, though there is no corresponding spell.

+## Minor Level Modifiers
+It would be weird if all items had 2/5/8/etc. levels.
+Every level should bring new item options.
+This is a list of small level modifiers that can be applied to items:

+* +1: Trivial benefit, like shedding light
+* +2: in generic/secondary item slot, like a movement effect in armor
+* +5: Two different effects in the same item
+* +10: Three different effects in the same item

+## Active Effects

+Magic items that grant active effects are challenging to design.
+Since magic item power doesn't scale nearly as well as a character's power with their primary active abilities, it's difficult for damaging magic items to keep pace.